 Increase the JVM Memory

-To monitor 100 or more databases, you may need to increase the JVM memory allocation size.
+To monitor multiple databases, you may need to increase the JVM memory allocation size.
 Increased activity on the databases you are monitoring results in increased memory usage.

-On Linux, use this command to start the agent, and to initially allocate 256 MB to the agent instead of the default of 64 MB.
+Use one of the following commands to start the agent, and to initially allocate 1536 MB to the agent instead of the default of 64 MB.